 Here are some of the essential ones:

-Secondly, earning some extra cash in exchange for a painting will boost your monthly income if you want to keep your current full-time employment.
+Secondly, earning extra cash in exchange for a painting will boost your monthly income if you want to keep your current full-time employment.

 Whatever your reasons might be, the bottom line is that selling art from home is a valid option right now:

-These days, millions of artists worldwide are exploring that option to the best of their abilities.
+Millions of artists worldwide are exploring that option to the best of their abilities.

 How about I start showing you how you can do the same?